Oaxaca City: Guelaguetza

-The Guelaguetza, also known as the Fiestas de los Lunes del Cerro (Festivals of Mondays at the Hill) is the major cultural event in the city with origins in pre-Hispanic times.
+The Guelaguetza, also known as the Fiestas de los Lunes del Cerro (Festivals of Mondays at the Hill), is a significant cultural event in the city with origins in pre-Hispanic times.
 The "Hill" is the Cerro del Fortín, which was the scene of the annual rites to the goddess Centeótl, or goddess of the corn.
 The hill had a teocalli, or sacred plaza, built by the Aztecs.
 The ritual would end with the sacrifice of a young maiden chosen to represent the goddess.

 This rite was prohibited by the Spanish after the Conquest, who also destroyed the teocalli.
 In its place, they constructed the Church of Our Lady of Mount Carmen, now known as Carmen Alto.
 The recently baptized Mixtecs and Zapotecs then replaced ceremonies to Centeótl with those to this manifestation of the Virgin Mary, at the same place, the Cerro del Fortín.

-This revised festival grew over time to be the largest and most anticipated for the town.
-In 1932, the city of Oaxaca realized its 400th anniversary and decided to combine these festivities with those of the Cerro del Fortín, adding traditional dances, music, regional cuisine and Margarita Santaella as the first Miss Oaxaca, in addition to the religious rites.
-The word "guelaguetza" is from Zapotec and means offering, sympathy, caring and cooperation.
+This revised festival grew over time into the largest and most anticipated in the town.
+In 1932, the city of Oaxaca celebrated its 400th anniversary and decided to combine these festivities with those of the Cerro del Fortín, adding traditional dances, music, regional cuisine, and Margarita Santaella as the first Miss Oaxaca, along with the religious rites.
+The word "guelaguetza" is from Zapotec and means offering, sympathy, caring, and cooperation.
 This first Guelaguetza was such a hit that organizers decided to repeat it every year at the Cerro del Fortin, on all the Mondays of July starting in 1953, becoming an amalgam of Oaxacan festivals from many parts of the state.

-Originally, the festival took place at the foot of the Cerro del Fortín, where the curve of the land makes for a natural theatre.
-Since 1974, many of the events, which have grown in number, have been moved to a number of different venues, included the then-inaugurated Guelaguetza Auditorium.
-This is a Greek-style venue with seats 11,400 people.
+Initially, the festival took place at the foot of the Cerro del Fortín, where the land's curve makes for a natural theatre.
+Since 1974, many of the events, which have grown in number, have been moved to various venues, including the then-inaugurated Guelaguetza Auditorium.
+This is a Greek-style venue that seats 11,400 people.

-One venue is the Church of Santo Domingo de Guzmán, where regional band come to play, dressed in colorful costumes as part of the opening ceremonies.
-They march from here to Oaxaca Cathedral, where they are joined by folk dance groups such as the China Oaxaqueñas, the Chilenas de Pinotepa Nacional and the Jarabes Serranos.
-Another major event, which takes place at the Jardin Socrates, is a beauty pageant for indigenous women from different regions of Oaxaca state.
+One venue is the Church of Santo Domingo de Guzmán, where regional bands perform, dressed in colorful costumes as part of the opening ceremonies.
+They march from here to Oaxaca Cathedral, where they are joined by folk dance groups such as the China Oaxaqueñas, the Chilenas de Pinotepa Nacional, and the Jarabes Serranos.
+Another major event, held at the Jardin Socrates, is a beauty pageant for indigenous women from different regions of Oaxaca state.
 The winner represents the goddess Centeótl and presides over the festivities along with public officials.
 The Bamo-Stui-Gulal takes place at the Plaza de la Danza and represents the history of Oaxaca and the Guelaguetza itself.
 The Plaza is divided into four quadrants, each representing a different period in Oaxaca's history.
-One other event, hosted in the Auditorium is a reenactment of the Legend of Donají, which takes place at the time of the Conquest.
+Another event, hosted in the Auditorium, is a reenactment of the Legend of Donají, set during the Conquest.
 On the streets of the city, there are parades with children and giant papier-mâché puppets.